 What Is a Cease and Desist Letter?

-A cease and desist letter is a written notice that formally requests an individual or business to stop (cease) engaging in unlawful and/or unwanted behavior (desist).
-If problems continue, your letter lets them know you’re prepared to take legal action.
+A cease and desist letter, also known as a stop harassment or demand letter, is a written notice that formally requests an individual or business to stop (cease) engaging in unlawful or unwanted behavior (desist).

 2. Debt Collection